velvia/presentations/2014-filodb/filodb.md

 ---

-## Wait, but I thought Cassandra was columnar?

-- Cassandra/CQL groups values from each logical row together.
-See [this explanation](http://www.slideshare.net/DataStax/understanding-how-cql3-maps-to-cassandras-internal-data-structure).
-    + Reading a subset of columns still incurs high I/O cost
-- FiloDB stores values from the same column together on disk, minimizing I/O for OLAP queries
-- Also, FiloDB does not require the data to have a primary key.

----

 ## It's like Parquet on Cassandra

 - You can actually write to, update, replace data elements easily - works well with at-least-once data pipelines